spotlightpa/poor-richard/content/news/2020-04-17-see-the-6-keys-to-reopening-pennsylvania-under-gov-tom-wolf’s-plan.md

-description = "Wolf on Friday announced the broad outline of his plan for reopening Pennsylvania as the state continues to grapple with the coronavirus." blurb = "Wolf on Friday announced the broad outline of his plan for reopening Pennsylvania as the state continues to grapple with the coronavirus." kicker = "Coronavirus" suppress-featured = false
+description = "Wolf on Friday announced the broad outline of his plan for reopening Pennsylvania as the state continues to grapple with the coronavirus." blurb = "Wolf on Friday announced the broad outline of his plan for reopening Pennsylvania as the state continues to grapple with the coronavirus." kicker = "Coronavirus" suppress-featured = true
 +++
-***[Spotlight PA](https://www.spotlightpa.org/)** is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with the Pittsburgh Post-Gazette and PennLive/Patriot-News.
-[Sign up for our free weekly newsletter](https://www.spotlightpa.org/newsletters).*
+<i>[Spotlight PA](https://www.spotlightpa.org/) is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with the Pittsburgh Post-Gazette and PennLive/Patriot-News.
+[Sign up for our free weekly newsletter](https://www.spotlightpa.org/newsletters).</i>

 HARRISBURG — Gov. Tom Wolf on Friday announced the broad outline of his plan for reopening Pennsylvania as the state continues to grapple with the coronavirus.